PXPON/PXPON/README.md

 - ⚡ Fun fact: ...
 -->

 This is the frontpage for my Portfolio.
-This is still very much a work in progress.
+I'm consistently building and adding new projects here.

 My Visitor Badge is coming soon:
 # ![Visitors](https://visitor-badge.glitch.me/badge?page_id=PXPON)